cameraui/docs/detection/faces.md

 ## Ignoring a face

-Some faces you never want to see again, like a passing stranger or the mail carrier.
-Ignore one and camera.ui stops collecting them.
+Ignore a face you never want to see again (a passing stranger, the mail carrier) and camera.ui stops collecting it.

-- **Ignore a face or a whole group.** Each unknown face has an ignore button, and every group has one for all its faces at once.
-In selection mode you can ignore several at a time.
+- **Ignore a face or a whole group.** Unknown faces and groups each have an ignore button; selection mode ignores several at once.
 - **New sightings are dropped.** Once someone is ignored, their later shots don't come back as unknown faces.
 - **Ignored faces sit in their own list.** They collect under **Ignored Faces** at the bottom of the Unknown Faces section.
 - **Restore to undo.** **Restore** on an ignored face lets that person show up again.